AVEVA/AVEVA-Samples/ocs_samples/basic_samples/Authentication/ImplicitFlow/DotNet/ImplicitFlow/README.md

 - Register an Implicit client in OCS and ensure that the registered client in OCS contains `http://localhost:5003/callback.html`, and `http://localhost:5003/silent-refresh.html` in the list of RedirectUris.
 - Replace the placeholders in the [config](./wwwroot/config.js) file with your TenantID and ClientID obtained from registration.

+You can learn more about the config options [here](https://github.com/IdentityModel/oidc-client-js/wiki#other-optional-settings).

 ### Using Visual Studio

 - Load the .csproj in this directory